 First Saturday Is Needle Craft Day

-For more on the quilt trail, click Ridge Heritage Quilt Trail
+For information on the quilt trail, click Ridge Heritage Quilt Trail

 Unless otherwise noted, all events are located at the Art Center.
 These events are open to both members and the general public.

-Gallery open Fridays and Saturdays in April, 10 a.m.- 4 p.m.
-Come by and see our new art!.
+Gallery open Fridays and Saturdays in May, 10 a.m.- 4 p.m.
+Come by and see our new art!

 State Fair Fine Art Show